 “One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

-When listeners visit musicians’ websites, they absorb the artists’ personalities via images, media, and bios.
+When listeners, journalists, and concert presenters visit musicians’ websites, they absorb the artists’ personalities via images, media, and bios.

-All too often, though, musicians write bios that leave music lovers yawning.
+All too often, though, musicians write bios that leave music lovers and concert presenters yawning.

-Wouldn’t it be preferable for artists to convey the joyful nature of their work along with supplying biographical data?
+Wouldn’t it be preferable for musicians to convey the distinctive aspects of their work along with supplying biographical data?
 By doing so, musicians can build deeper relationships with fans and provide presenters and journalists with content to share.

-Here’s a 4-step process that I use to help rising artists craft bios that win over listeners and presenters.
+Here’s a 4-step process that I use to help rising artists craft compelling bios.

 Step 2: Organize Your List